Hunter-gatherer: Social and economic structure

 This study, however, exclusively examined modern hunter-gatherer communities, offering limited insight into the exact nature of social structures that existed prior to the Neolithic Revolution.
 Alain Testart and others have said that anthropologists should be careful when using research on current hunter-gatherer societies to determine the structure of societies in the paleolithic era, emphasising cross-cultural influences, progress and development that such societies have undergone in the past 10,000 years.
-As such, the combined anthropological and archaeological evidence to date continues to favour previous understandings of early hunter-gatherers as largely egalitarian.

 Diet

 As one moves away from the equator, the importance of plant food decreases and the importance of aquatic food increases.
 In cold and heavily forested environments, edible plant foods and large game are less abundant and hunter-gatherers may turn to aquatic resources to compensate.
 Hunter-gatherers in cold climates also rely more on stored food than those in warm climates.
 However, aquatic resources tend to be costly, requiring boats and fishing technology, and this may have impeded their intensive use in prehistory.
 Marine food probably did not start becoming prominent in the diet until relatively recently, during the Late Stone Age in southern Africa and the Upper Paleolithic in Europe.

 Fat is important in assessing the quality of game among hunter-gatherers, to the point that lean animals are often considered secondary resources or even starvation food.
 Consuming too much lean meat leads to adverse health effects like protein poisoning, and can in extreme cases lead to death.
 Additionally, a diet high in protein and low in other macronutrients results in the body using the protein as energy, possibly leading to protein deficiency.
 Lean meat especially becomes a problem when animals go through a lean season that requires them to metabolize fat deposits.

 In areas where plant and fish resources are scarce, hunter-gatherers may trade meat with horticulturalists for carbohydrates.
 For example, tropical hunter-gatherers may have an excess of protein but be deficient in carbohydrates, and conversely tropical horticulturalists may have a surplus of carbohydrates but inadequate protein.
 Trading may thus be the most cost-effective means of acquiring carbohydrate resources.